 Within Your First Month

-Attend Harvard University Orientation and the Harvard Longwood Campus (HLC) Community Event
+Attend Harvard University Orientation and the Harvard Longwood Campus Orientation and Networking Event

 - Harvard University Orientation